hjson/hjson-js/README.md

 Hjson, the Human JSON.
 A data format that caters to humans and helps reduce the errors they make.

+It supports `#` and `//` style comments as well as avoiding trailing comma and other mistakes.
 For details and syntax see http://laktak.github.io/hjson.

 # Install from npm